the-h-team/Labyrinth/README.md

 ## What is Labyrinth?
 Labyrinth is an easy-access Spigot development library that assists you in areas that may otherwise have been far more time-consuming.
+It uses a global java library called Panther created by us to handle the base of the apis such as the string utility, task scheduling and many other things.

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.the-h-team/labyrinth?style=for-the-badge)](https://s01.oss.sonatype.org/#nexus-search;gav~com.github.the-h-team~labyrinth*~~~)